-The Certificate of completion in Human Services Alcohol and Drug Abuse Studies is designed to prepare students to meet the State of New Mexico's Counseling & Therapy Practice Board criteria for licensure as a Licensed Substance Abuse Associate (LSAA).
-To satisfy licensure requirements you must have a minimum of an Associate degree in counseling, counseling related field or a substance abuse related field from an accredited institution as well as 90 clock hours of education and training in the areas of alcohol, drug, and counseling.
+The Certificate of Completion in Human Services Drug and Alcohol Abuse Studies is designed to prepare students to meet the State of New Mexico Therapy & Counseling Board education requirement for licensure as a Licensed Substance Abuse Associate (LSAA).
+To satisfy licensure requirements students must have a minimum of an Associate's Degree in counseling, counseling related field or a substance abuse related field from an accredited institution as well as a minimum of 90 clock hours of education and training in the areas of alcohol, drug abuse and counseling.
+See the New Mexico Counseling and Therapy Practice Board for more information about licensing in New Mexico.